SpinyTech/SpinyMap/README.md

 ## Requirements

-Fresco supports Android 4.0 (API 14) and later.
+SpinyMap supports Android 4.0 (API 14) and later.

 ## Using SpinyMap in your application